Human resource management

 Work experience

-You'll improve your chances of progressing in human resources (HR) by gaining work experience involving dealing with people in organisations.
+You can improve your chances of working in human resources (HR) by gaining work experience dealing with people in organisations.

-Opportunities to develop your interpersonal skills are valuable so take on positions of responsibility.
-You should also embrace any chance to manage other people in a working or voluntary work environment.
+Take on positions of responsibility in order to develop your interpersonal skills.
+You should also look for opportunities to manage other people in a paid or voluntary work environment.
 For example, dealing with organisational policies and procedures, training and coaching, observing disciplinary and grievance procedures or supervising other people will provide an excellent insight into HR processes.

 Any office or administration role will also be useful and will allow you to see how an organisation works with its employees.